lucian303/backtophp/README.md

 --lucian303

 p.s.
 I intend to use TDD to develop this application so all code submitted must have unit tests covering it (if it makes sense), preferably created in a test driven environment, although if you want to write the tests later and they're good tests, I'll probably make an exception. :)

+===

+Currently, investigating whether to use Smarty2 or 3 since 3 supports most of 2's features, it seems.
+Will do a Smarty 3 code analysis.